 The Eight Dimensions of Wellness

 Wellness means overall well-being.
 It includes the mental, emotional, physical, occupational, intellectual, and spiritual aspects of a person’s life.
 Incorporating aspects of the Eight Dimensions of Wellness, such as choosing healthy foods, forming strong relationships, and exercising often, into everyday habits can help people live longer and improve quality of life.
 The Eight Dimensions of Wellness may also help people better manage their condition and experience recovery.

 National Wellness Week

-National Wellness Week is held during the third week of September and shares the message that practicing wellness provides an essential foundation for good health.
+National Wellness Week is held during the third week of September (September 13-19 in 2015) and shares the message that practicing wellness provides an essential foundation for good health.
 Since the founding of National Wellness Week in 2011, at least 300 organizations in 46 states, Puerto Rico, and Guam have celebrated wellness with more than 700 wellness-related events and activities.